Wild Salmon Center’s work in Oregon strongholds centers on fixing the mistakes of the past while also preventing the same mistakes in the future.

 Let Freshwaters Illustrated, a talented team of filmmakers, take you riverside to see this work first hand and hear from our critical local partners on the ground about a place they call home, in the new short film “Nehalem: A Wild Salmon Stronghold.”

-And, don’t miss your chance to help make a critical 17.5 mile section of the Nehalem River a State Scenic Waterway.
+In 2019 a critical 17.5 mile section of the Nehalem River was designated as a State Scenic Waterway.
 The designation will protect flows for fish and guide wise use along the river for future generations.